wduraes/Workshops/IoT 101 for Makers/readme.md

 ## IoT 101 for Makers

-**This page was created to suport the Iot 101 for Makers workshop at the Snoco makerspace.**
+**This page was created to support the Iot 101 for Makers workshop at the Snoco makerspace.**

-Iot or Internet of Things has been a hot topic in the IT industry for many years now, and due to the masive availability of low cost / Wi-Fi enabled MCUs Makers or Hobbyists are also taking advantage of this technology for simple automation projects.
+Iot or Internet of Things has been a hot topic in the IT industry for many years now, and due to the massive availability of low cost / Wi-Fi enabled MCUs Makers or Hobbyists are also taking advantage of this technology for simple automation projects.

 This workshop was created to help you take your first step into IoT, and we'll work together to: